After so many sessions I was doing good.

 I realized that my emotions were all stemming from what I had felt as an observer, which was connected very strongly emotionally into my experience 14 years before.

-Pam pointed out that my “career” means I have chosen to run certain patterns.
+Pam pointed out that my “career” as a birth worker means I may experience birth trauma.

-Birth is a pattern for me.
+Birth is a pattern for me and sometimes trauma will be triggering.
 I said, “Does this mean I shouldn’t do it???”
 But she reassured me that many time the patterns we run, actually become our gifts.
 I was able to help this mom feel connected and she wasn’t abandoned.
 That it is now my GIFT!

 I thought that was amazing and beautiful.
 I know a lot of moms who experience Birth Trauma go into birth professions.
 I don’t know if we all know why, but it was eye opening to see it!